-Newell Shearwater has been considered an endemic Hawaiian breeding taxon within a worldwide group of small shearwaters including Manx Shearwater (P. puffinus), Townsend Shearwater (P. auricularis), and several others.
-Austin et al. (2004) indicated, based on DNA evidence, that a population of shearwaters breeding in the Austral Is (myrtae; Bourne 1959) may be closer to Newell Shearwater than to Little Shearwater (P. assimilis), with which it was originally placed, but more study is needed to confirm this.
-The AOU (1998) considers Newell Shearwater a subspecies of Townsend Shearwater, which breeds on islands off Baja California, but other taxonomists (Synonymies) along with Pyle (1988), Austin et al. (2004), and Brooke (2004) considered it a separate species, and we follow this opinion here.
+Newell's Shearwater has been considered an endemic Hawaiian breeding taxon within a worldwide group of small shearwaters including Manx Shearwater (P. puffinus), Townsend's Shearwater (P. auricularis), and several others.
+Austin et al. (2004) indicated, based on DNA evidence, that a population of shearwaters breeding in the Austral Is (myrtae; Bourne 1959) may be closer to Newell's Shearwater than to the much smaller Little Shearwater, with which it was originally placed, but more study is needed to confirm this; if not a subspecies of Little Shearwater, myrtae should probably be considered its own species.
+Older literature considered Newell's a subspecies of Manx Shearwater (P. puffinus) and the AOU (1998) considered it a subspecies of Townsend's Shearwater (P. auricularis) until it was split into its own species by the AOU (2015), following Austin et al. (2004), Brooke (2004), and Pyle and Pyle (2009; see Synonymies).

-Newell Shearwaters breed only in the Southeastern Hawaiian Islands, primarily in burrows on steep forested mountain slopes at medium elevation.
+Newell's Shearwaters breed only in the Southeastern Hawaiian Islands, primarily in burrows on steep forested mountain slopes at medium elevation.
 Adults return to the breeding grounds during the first week of April and most depart in early fall, primarily toward the south and east.
-Wintering range is poorly understood, although Newell Shearwaters have been recorded in the tropical Pacific in an area defined by 8-12° N and 160-120° W (Pitman 1986, Spear et al. 1995).
-Farther afield, Newell Shearwaters have been collected at Guam and Saipan in the Mariana Is, Wake I (Rauzon et al. 2008), Johnston Atoll (USNM 544600), and American Samoa (Jouanin 1956, King and Gould 1967, Amerson and Shelton 1976, Drahos 1977, Grant et al. 1994, Ainley et al. 1997b), and one reached California in Aug 2007 (Unitt et al. 2009).
-General summaries of the biology and natural history of Newell Shearwater in Hawaii can be found in Greenway (1967), Banko (1980b), USFWS (1983b), Ainley et al. (1997b, 2001), and BLI (2009); Banko (1979) summarized 47 known specimens, 17 of which were collected at sea.
+Wintering range is poorly understood, although Newell's Shearwaters have been recorded in Nov-Mar in the tropical Pacific in an area defined by 8-12° N and 160-120° W (Pitman 1986, Spear et al. 1995).
+Farther afield, Newell's Shearwaters have been collected at Guam and Saipan in the Mariana Is, Wake I (Rauzon et al. 2008), Johnston Atoll (USNM 544600), and American Samoa (Jouanin 1956, King and Gould 1967, Amerson and Shelton 1976, Drahos 1977, Grant et al. 1994, Ainley et al. 1997b), one reached California in Aug 2007 (Unitt et al. 2009), and two were reported from Australia in 1987 and 2010.
+General summaries of the biology and natural history of Newell's Shearwater in Hawaii can be found in Greenway (1967), Banko (1980b), USFWS (1983b), Ainley et al. (1997b, 2001), and BLI (2016); Banko (1979) summarized 47 known specimens, 17 of which were collected at sea.
+Over 40 specimens have since been accessioned at BPBM, largely of downed post-fledglings from Kaua'i.